DjaloS/K8s_vagrant/README.md

 Deploy your cluster with the simple command line : vagrant up

-Connect to the deployed VM with the command:  vagrant ssh <name of your stack or VM>
+# Connect to the deployed VM with the command:

+vagrant ssh "the name of your VM"

-Delete the stack with the command:  vagrant delete <name of your stack or VM>
+# Delete the stack with the command:

+vagrant delete "name of your stack or VM"